oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

   }

 Make sure that the execution policy and the USM-allocated memory were created for the same queue.

-When using USM allocators with ``std::vector``, it is recommended to use USM pointers as shown in the example above, rather than with iterators to ``std::vector``.
-In some implementations of the C++ Standard Library, it is not possible to detect that iterators are pointing to USM-allocated data.
+For ``std::vector`` with a USM allocator we recommend to use ``std::vector::data()`` in combination with ``std::vector::size()`` as shown in the example above, rather than iterators to ``std::vector``.
+That is because for some implementations of the C++ Standard Library it might not be possible for |onedpl_short| to detect that iterators are pointing to USM-allocated data.
+In that case the data will be treated as if it were host-allocated, with an extra copy made to a SYCL buffer.
-In those cases, data will be treated as if it were host-side data, and will require extra copying between host and device. |onedpl_short| will avoid copies whenever it is possible with the C++ Standard Library implementation.
-However, to guarantee no unintended copying, use ``std::vector::data()`` in combination with ``std::vector::size()`` when using USM-allocated data to retrieve USM pointers for the sequence as shown.
+Retrieving USM pointers from ``std::vector`` as shown guarantees no unintended copying.